 NCERT Book Solutions Class 7 Geography Chapter 6

 The growth of vegetation depends on temperature and moisture.
 It also depends on factors like slope and thickness of soil.
 Natural vegetation is generally classified into three broad categories: Forests, Grasslands and Shrubs.
 The different types of natural vegetation are Tropical Evergreen Forests, Tropical Deciduous Forests, Temperate Evergreen Forests, Temperate Deciduous Forests, Meditterean Vegetation and Coniferous Forests.
 Grasslands are classified as Tropical grasslands, Temperate grasslands and Thorny bushes.
-In order to score optimum marks in the exam, it is very important for the students to practice these NCERT Solutions for Class 7 Geography Chapter 7, as it contains a variety of questions to practice.
+In order to score optimum marks in the exam, it is very important for the students to practise these NCERT Solutions for Class 7 Geography Chapter 7, as it contains a variety of questions.

 Students can also get the NCERT Solutions for Class 7 for other subjects at the linked article.

 NCERT Solutions for Class 7 Social science Chapter 6 – Natural Vegetation and Wildlife – Download PDF

 NCERT Solutions for Class 7 Social Studies (Geography) Chapter 6 – Natural Vegetation and Wildlife

 1. Answer the following questions.